Skip to content

 Key Findings

-• The local quality map is the most critical input: Removing it causes SRCC to drop from 0.622 to 0.464 (−25.4%), far exceeding the impact of removing the reference image branch (−1.4%), confirming that geometrically aligned quality estimates in overlapping regions are the cornerstone of the entire method.
+• Local quality map is the most critical input: Removing it leads to an SRCC drop from 0.622 to 0.464 (-25.4%), far exceeding the impact of removing the reference branch (-1.4%).
+This proves that geometrically aligned quality estimation in overlapping regions is the foundation of the method.

-• PR-IQA approaches full-reference accuracy: On Mip-NeRF 360, PR-IQA achieves SRCC 0.622 vs. LPIPS (FR) at 0.472—PR-IQA even surpasses some FR metrics in correlation, demonstrating that effective exploitation of cross-view information can compensate for the absence of ground truth.
+• PR-IQA approaches full-reference accuracy: On Mip-NeRF 360, SRCC 0.622 vs. LPIPS (FR) 0.472 shows that PR-IQA even outperforms some FR metrics in terms of correlation, indicating effective cross-view information utilization compensates for the lack of ground truth.

-• NR-IQA is largely ineffective in NVS settings: PaQ-2-PiQ yields negative correlation, indicating that general no-reference quality metrics cannot detect geometric inconsistencies in diffusion-generated images.
+• NR-IQA is largely ineffective in NVS scenarios: Negative correlation for PaQ-2-PiQ indicates general no-reference metrics cannot detect geometric inconsistencies in diffusion-generated images.

 Highlights & Insights

-• The dual-filtering strategy tightly integrates IQA with 3DGS training—image-level selection of the best candidates combined with pixel-level quality masking to supervise only high-confidence regions.
-This coarse-to-fine filtering is highly practical in real applications.
+• Dual-filtering strategy tightly integrates IQA with 3DGS training—image-level selection of the best candidates combined with pixel-level quality masks to supervise only high-confidence regions.

-• The three-stream encoder design decouples "cross-view alignment" from "quality propagation," enabling the network to learn these two capabilities independently.
-In particular, reference-conditioned cross-attention injected at every scale is more effective than fusing only at the highest level.
+• Tri-stream encoder design decouples "cross-view alignment" and "quality propagation."
+Injecting cross-view evidence via reference-conditioned cross-attention at every scale is significantly more effective than late fusion.

 Limitations & Future Work

-• The method relies on VGGT for 3D correspondences and DINOv2 for feature extraction; the quality of these pretrained models directly affects the reliability of local quality maps.
+• Dependency on VGGT for 3D correspondence and DINOv2 for feature extraction; the performance of these pretrained models directly affects the reliability of the local quality map.

-• The quality map completion network must be trained separately for different FR targets (DINOv2-SIM or SSIM), lacking a unified quality representation.
+• The completion network requires separate training for different FR targets (DINOv2-SIM or SSIM), lacking a unified quality representation.

-• Validation is conducted only on pseudo-ground-truth generated by a video diffusion model (ViewCrafter); applicability to other diffusion models (e.g., Zero123++, SV3D) is unknown.
+• Validation is limited to pseudo-ground truth generated by specific video diffusion models (ViewCrafter); applicability to others (e.g., SV3D) is unknown.

-• vs. MEt3R: MEt3R also uses geometric alignment for CR-IQA but is limited to overlapping regions.
-PR-IQA extends evaluation to the full image via a quality completion network, eliminating blind spots, and substantially outperforms MEt3R on SRCC (0.622 vs. 0.129).
+• vs MEt3R: MEt3R also uses geometric alignment for CR-IQA but is restricted to overlapping regions.
+PR-IQA eliminates evaluation dead zones through its completion network, leading significantly in SRCC (0.622 vs 0.129).

-• vs. CrossScore: CrossScore estimates SSIM maps via cross-attention but operates at the patch level without geometric awareness.
-PR-IQA also significantly outperforms CrossScore on the SSIM target (0.556 vs. 0.325).
+• vs CrossScore: CrossScore uses cross-attention to estimate SSIM maps but operates at a patch level without geometric awareness.
+PR-IQA significantly outperforms CrossScore even on the SSIM target (0.556 vs 0.325).

-• vs. PuzzleSim: PuzzleSim uses feature-level cosine similarity, which correlates partially with the DINOv2 target but lacks sufficient accuracy.
-PR-IQA's geometric alignment plus completion strategy provides substantially more accurate quality estimates.
+• vs PuzzleSim: PuzzleSim uses feature-level cosine similarity, showing some correlation but lacking precision.
+PR-IQA’s geometric alignment + completion strategy provides more accurate quality estimation.

 Rating

-• Novelty: ⭐⭐⭐⭐ Reformulating CR-IQA as quality map completion is a novel perspective; the three-stream encoder with reference-conditioned cross-attention is well-motivated.
+• Novelty: ⭐⭐⭐⭐ Reformulating CR-IQA as quality map completion is novel; tri-stream design is well-reasoned.

-• Value: ⭐⭐⭐⭐ Directly addresses the practical pain point of quality assessment for diffusion-generated views; 3DGS integration demonstrates a clear application pathway.
+• Value: ⭐⭐⭐⭐ Directly addresses the practical pain point of assessing diffusion-generated views for 3D tasks.